jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 * Scheme: HTTPS
 * Method: GET
 * Path Segment: nroBulkRdap1?objectClass=<RDAP object class name>
-* Returns: Bulk data as either JSON data ((#bulk_data_format)) or JSON Web Signature (JWS) string ((#security_considerations))
-* Content-Type: application/rdap+json

-Limiting the query to a single RDAP object class in the Bulk RDAP URL should result in a simpler service implementation, as well as better performance when serving requests.
+* Returns: See (#content_types)

+The HTTPS scheme MUST be used for the Bulk RDAP URL.

+When the "objectClass" query parameter is present in the URL, the bulk data response MUST be limited to all the objects for the RDAP object class listed in that query parameter.

+When the "objectClass" query parameter is absent in the URL, the bulk data response MUST return all the objects for all the RDAP object classes the server supports.

 Here is an example URL to get bulk data for the IP Network object class: